tgdwyer/tgdwyer.github.io/_chapters/html.md

 However, there are some serious issues with this code.

 - Obviously it's more complex and requires more code than using the built-in CSS animation feature.
 - The `animate` function updates the state of the DOM (the `x` position of the rectangle) from deep inside it's logic.
 Normally, we look for outputs of functions in the value that they `return`, but this function has no explicit return value.
 To see what it does, we have to carefully inspect the code to identify the line which causes the *side effect* of moving the rectangle (the `rect.setAttribute` calls).
-Another somewhat hidden complexity is the asynchronous (or delayed) behaviour due to the use of  `setTimeout` to queue up the successive frames of animation.
+- Another hidden complexity is the asynchronous (or delayed) behaviour due to the use of  `setTimeout` to queue up the successive frames of animation.
 Such hidden side effects and complexity are the opposite of the intention of declarative-style programming.

 Later, we will see how [functional reactive programming](/functionalreactiveprogramming) techniques can be used to separate code with such side effects on global state from code that implements behavioural logic in interactive web pages.